-- conduct a functional behavioral assessment, unless the school district had conducted a functional behavioral assessment before the behavior that resulted in the change of placement occurred, and implement a behavioral intervention plan for the child; or - 2. if a behavioral intervention plan already has been developed, review the behavioral intervention plan, and modify it, as necessary, to address the behavior.
+- conduct an FBA, unless the school district had conducted an FBA before the behavior that resulted in the change of placement occurred, and implement a BIP for the child; or - 2. if a BIP already has been developed, review the BIP, and modify it, as necessary, to address the behavior.